Working with Webhooks

 you want to listen to and the URL

 our system will call and send the identifier of the resource related to the event.
-The URL
+Please note that this URL

 must be unique, so if you want to listen to multiple webhook event types, we suggest registering them all at once.